raandomguy/raandomguy/README.md

-# Hi, I'm Brett.
+# Hi, I'm randomguy.

-I'm a student graduating from St Andrew's Cathedral School in 2024.
+I'm a student graduating from school in 2024.
 I learned to code in school and a bit for fun.
-I'm also a former TF2 MvM mission designer/programmer.
+I'm also a former former TF2 MvM mission designer/programmer.

 ### About me
 - 👋 I often go by "randomguy" online.